ToolmanInside/SolVulnerabilities/supplement/README.md

     \---Smartcheck
 ```

 Original Solidity code are putted is folder `source_code`.
 The files are not named with their deployment addresses, rather, we renamed them for experiment convenience.
-But we also provide
+We also provide the address table `address.xlsx` where you can match file names with real addresses.